na-na-hi/renget/archive/d6rdp.md

 ![Roboco](https://static.wikia.nocookie.net/virtualyoutuber/images/c/cd/Robocosan_V3_Full_Body.png/revision/latest?cb=20221212195900)

-##Leader: Roboco-san
+###Leader: Roboco-san

-Size: 25’000 km2
+*Size: 25’000 km2*

-Population: 3.12 Million
+*Population: 3.12 Million*

-Founding Date: Year 13
+*Founding Date: Year 13*

-Capital: Tama
+*Capital: Tama*

+###Geography and Infrastructure
-Geography and Infrastructure: The lands of the Techno Union are heavily industrialized and as a result have become an arid wasteland of near extinction where little life remains.
+The lands of the Techno Union are heavily industrialized and as a result have become an arid wasteland of near extinction where little life remains.
 Because food cannot be grown, it is instead produced in hydroponic labs or imported from outside.

 The Techno Union’s cities have become vast and almost self-sustaining machines that strip the earth bare to provide what its people need, while its technology has become one of the most advanced on the planet.
 A plan to repopulate the environment with cloned flora and fauna is currently in the works.

 The LaLion Sea’s river originates from here as the Mudwater River.
 Roboco is bordered to the west by Sora, the south by Yagoo’s Tower, the west by Ayame, the southwest by Suisei, and the endless fog to the north.

+###Flag
-Flag: A black diagonal band with a gunmetal gray eight-toothed circular gear in the middle.
+A black diagonal band with a gunmetal gray eight-toothed circular gear in the middle.
 There are two triangles in the upper left and lower right-hand sides that divide the flag’s black band.
 These triangles are covered in an urban camouflage scheme of dark red, both light and dark gray, and pink.
 In the middle of both triangles is the white paw print of a feline.

+###General Overview
-General Overview: The Techno Union are a highly industrial, urban, scientific focused technocracy focused on the advance of humanity’s knowledge and technical prowess above all else.
+The Techno Union are a highly industrial, urban, scientific focused technocracy focused on the advance of humanity’s knowledge and technical prowess above all else.
 Many of the new inventions of the world originate from the Techno Union, who treasure science and learning above all else.

 The Techno Union is also considered the world’s front-runner in robotics.
 It is very common for the citizens of this country to replace parts of their body with machines.
 Likewise, AI has become steadily more sophisticated at such a rate that fully autonomous worker robots are expected to be created within the next twenty years.